Benedikt Höwedes: Schalke

 Höwedes started playing football for his hometown club TuS Haltern in 1994.
 In 2001, he was transferred to the youth teams of FC Schalke 04.
 In 2003, he became captain of Schalke's under-19 team and as a member of that team he won the Under 19 Bundesliga in 2006.

 In September 2007, the German Football Association honoured Höwedes with the Fritz Walter Medal as the best player of his age-group for the 2006–07 season.

 In January 2007, he signed a professional contract with Schalke, which ran until 30 June 2010, he then joined Schalke's Bundesliga squad in July.
 Until October 2007, however, he only played for Schalke's second team in the Oberliga (fourth division).

 Höwedes' first professional match was in the Champions League on 3 October 2007.

 On 10 December 2008, Höwedes extended his contract which will keep him at the club until 30 June 2014.
 On 23 July 2011, Höwedes became captain of Schalke.
 On 9 March 2013, Höwedes extended his contract with Schalke, until 30 June 2017.

+In May 2016, Höwedes was part of a collaboration between the German Football Association and The LEGO Group, who released a Europe-exclusive collectible minifigure series, with Höwedes featured as the fifth of sixteen minifigures in the collection.

 Loan to Juventus

 On 30 August 2017, Höwedes joined Juventus on a one-year loan deal for €3.5 million plus €3 million variables, with an option to buy for €13M.
 On 26 November, Höwedes made his Serie A and Juventus debut, in a 3–0 home win over Crotone.
-On 15 April 2018, he scored his first goal for Juventus, in his second appearance for the club, in a 3–0 home win over Sampdoria.
+On 15 April 2018, he scored his first goal for Juventus in a 3–0 home win over Sampdoria.
+This was only his second appearance for the club, as his time in Italy was affected by numerous injuries.